runatlantis/atlantis/README.md

 ## Azure Devops Support (alpha)

-This fork contains Azure Devops support using a fork of the [go-azuredevops](https://github.com/mcdafydd/go-azuredevops/tree/webhook-support) library.
-As of tag `v0.7.1` of go-azuredeops, the basic suport for comments, statuses, running `atlantis help|plan|apply` seems to work.
-There is still much to do in terms of writing tests and documentation and operational testing.
+This fork contains Azure Devops support using a fork of the [go-azuredevops](https://github.com/mcdafydd/go-azuredevops) library.
+Please see `README_azuredevops.md` for more information.

 ## Resources
 * How to get started: [www.runatlantis.io/guide](https://www.runatlantis.io/guide)